Nearly 50 car windows smashed in Cleveland Heights

 "I guess if they came once they probably won’t come again, but I don’t know where else I would leave my car unfortunately," Jenny Gong said.

 Police said incidents also occurred in the areas of Meadowbrook Boulevard, Cedar, Fairmount and Warrensville Center Road.
-Anyone with information is asked to call Cleveland Heights Police at 216-321-1234 or the CHPD tipline at 216-291-5010.
+Anyone with information is asked to call Cleveland Heights police at 216-321-1234 or the CHPD tipline at 216-291-5010.